Suspicious package in building on Cameron Rd, Tauranga

-Firemen in Hazmat suits are heading into a Tauranga building complex after reports of a suspicious package.
+Firemen in Hazmat suits are at a Tauranga building complex after reports of a suspicious package.

 Police received a report of a suspicious package at a commercial address on Cameron Rd, Tauranga, about 8.30am.